telerik/ajax-docs/general-information/troubleshooting/design-time-troubleshooting.md

 		![Telerik.Web.UI project reference](images/introduction-telerik.web.ui.reference_added_as_bin_reference.png)

-		>note To avoid the need to manually modify the `<%@ Register Assembly="Telerik.Web.UI"… %>` directives, we recommend that you register the tag prefix in the web.config instead, as shown in the screenshot below.
+		>tip To avoid the need to manually modify the `<%@ Register Assembly="Telerik.Web.UI"… %>` directives, we recommend that you register the tag prefix in the web.config instead, as shown in the screenshot below.

 		![Telerik TagPrefix registration](images/introduction-telerik_tagprefix_registration.png)